High-order integration on regular triangulated manifolds reaches super-algebraic approximation rates through cubical re-parameterizations: Acknowledgement

 \section{Acknowledgement}

 This research was partially funded by the Center of Advanced Systems Understanding (CASUS), which is financed by Germany’s Federal Ministry of Education and Research (BMBF) and by the Saxon Ministry for Science, Culture, and Tourism (SMWK) with tax funds on the basis of the budget approved by the Saxon State Parliament.
+The authors gratefully acknowledge the associated editor and the anonymous referees for their valuable comments and constructive suggestions, which helped improve this paper.